 Not Just Hiking

-Graham recommends hitting the tracks, but with a micro lens so you can really get the best shots these walks have to offer.
-Of course there is no end of sweeping vistas but if you appreciate the finer details of an area – like those charismatic grasshopper or beautiful native blooms – then you’ll be wanting to take shots at close range.
+Graham recommends hitting the tracks with a microlens, so you can really get the best shots these walks have to offer.
+Of course, there is no end of sweeping vistas but if you appreciate the finer details of an area – like those charismatic grasshoppers or beautiful native blooms – then you’ll be wanting to take shots at close range.

 Graham also suggests a bit of research, particularly for those who enjoy digging that bit deeper to understand an area’s heritage and history.
 Through these parts you could unknowingly wander past areas of Indigenous cultural significance, remnants of old mining days and much more.
-In fact Graham even suggests taking along a gold mining pan for those who might be keen to stop by a river and see how they go panning.
+In fact, Graham even suggests taking a gold mining pan along – if stopping by a river for some gold panning takes your fancy.
 Nice idea!

 Be Prepared, Be Prepared

 It’s the Scout motto for good reason.
 Graham recommends not heading off until you’ve got yourself a map, a compass, a GPS and a sound understanding of where you are about to go and what the weather is doing.
 That said, there is infrastructure that you can call on for support.
 Tourism Victoria provides a wealth of detail about walks in the High Country and surrounds, not only by way of maps but also various Information Boards.
 The local Shire Council supports some of the Heritage Walks with information boards along the way.
 An ‘Intention Book’ for the more challenging areas requires you to submit your details (name, emergency contact, car registration etc) so that authorities are aware of when you’ve departed, where you’re planning to go etc. Now there are even guided party tours with walk leaders who take you on trips and provide actual beds at night, versus camping in a sleeping bed on the ground (luxury!).